Coronavirus Disease 2019 (COVID-19) Subject Matter Experts

 Lawrence O. Gostin, JD, is faculty director of the O’Neill Institute for National and Global Health Law at Georgetown Law.
 He is professor of medicine at Georgetown University School of Medicine and professor of public health at the Johns Hopkins University.
 Gostin is a co-director of the World Health Organization Collaborating Center on National and Global Health Law and has served on numerous WHO expert advisory committees related to public health and global health security.
 Gostin served on the National Academy of Medicine’s Commission on a Global Health Risk Framework for the Future.

 Rebecca Katz, PhD, MPH, is director of the Center for Global Health Science and Security at Georgetown University Medical Center.
 For more than a decade, Katz has worked to help design systems and implement policies to facilitate a coordinated response to potential microbial outbreaks and pandemics in 22 countries — many low-resourced and developing.
-She is an expert on the World Health Organization and its International Health Regulations, and can comment on the international response to 2019-nCoV.
+She is an expert on the World Health Organization and its International Health Regulations, and can comment on the international and domestic response to COVID-19.

 Alexandra Phelan, LL.M, LL.B, is a faculty instructor in Georgetown’s Center for Global Health Science and Security and adjunct professor at Georgetown Law.”
 She works on legal and policy issues related to infectious diseases, with a particular focus on emerging and reemerging infectious disease outbreaks and international law.
-She has worked as a consultant for the World Health Organization, the World Bank, and Gavi: the vaccine alliance, and has advised on matters including international law and pathogen sharing, human rights law and Zika, intellectual property law, and contract law.
+She has worked as a consultant for the World Health Organization, the World Bank, and Gavi: the vaccine alliance, and has advised on matters including international law and pathogen sharing, human rights law and quarantines, intellectual property law, and contract law.